KCSO: All three victims of plane crash in Tehachapi Mountains recovered

 "All bodies were under several feet of snow and trees that had fallen over and amongst the wreckage," Search and Rescue Sgt.
 Steven Williams said outside the Golden Hills Community Services District office.

-He said the wreckage of the twin-engine Beechcraft, which was first reported missing Thursday night during a snowstorm, was buried in many pieces on Cummings Mountain under about five feet of snow at an elevation of some 6,700 feet.
+He said the wreckage of the twin-engine Beechcraft, which was first reported missing on Feb.
+21 during a snowstorm, was buried in many pieces on Cummings Mountain under about five feet of snow at an elevation of some 6,700 feet.
 All major components of the plane were found.

 "Getting to the bodies was extremely difficult and working under those conditions was also difficult," the sergeant said.
 "We ended up flying them out."